-Upon review of iNaturalist.org, no sightings of the Puerto Rican Boa have been recorded within at least 3 miles of the proposed project area.
-Based on the nature of the project, current site disturbance, scope of work, information available, and a careful analysis of the Project Site, and IPaC species list, we have made the following effects determinations:
+Based on the nature of the project, previous site disturbance, scope of work, information available, and a careful analysis of the Project Site, and IPaC species list, we have made the following effects determinations:

-Name of the species Effect Determination Conservation Measures that will be implemented Puerto Rican Boa Not Likely to Adversely USFWS Puerto Rican Boa j (Chilabothrus inornatus) Affect (NLAA) Conservation Measures 2024
+Name of the species Effect Determination Conservation Measures that will be implemented Puerto Rican Boa Not Likely to Adversely USFWS Puerto Rican Boa (Chilabothrus inornatus) Affect (NLAA) Conservation Measures 2024

 Given the current land use and frequent disturbance and lack of sightings of the listed species within the vicinity, PRDOH has determined that the project is not likely to adversely affect the listed species provided the attached Conservation Measures are implemented as part of the proposed project.
-The automated informal consultation process was completed on November 4th through USFWS Information for Planning and Consultation website (https://ipac.ecosphere.fws.gov/).
-An informal consultation was previously conducted on March 21, 2024, and concurrence received on May 15, 2024, however, due to additional scope of work, we are requesting a new consultation.
+The automated informal consultation process was completed on September 24 through USFWS Information for Planning and Consultation website (https://ipac.ecosphere.fws.gov/).